 The remains of this time are countless.
 Only few of them has been excavated, preserved and exhibited to the public.
 We know that a lot of archaeological treasures remain buried under ground, as the Byzantine artists showed an unsurpassed productivity.
 Visiting Madaba, the Mont Nebo, Khirbet al Mukhayat, Um Al Rassas, Petra will give a good idea of this period.
 In the Hauran, Um Al Jimal worth the detour: the well preserved basalt houses are impressive and, together with the numerous churches and chapels, they give a good idea of what could be a Byzantine city.

 Um Al Jimal

-At the Byzantine time emerge the first religious communities, the first monasteries, as in Mont Nebo, wadi Kharrar (near the current site of Bethany)… and the first pilgrims.
+At the Byzantine time emerge the first religious communities, the first monasteries, as in Mont Nebo, in Wadi Kharrar (near the current site of Bethany)… and also the first pilgrimages.
 The Cave of the Seven Sleepers near Amman, the Baptism site, the Lot Cave in Safi and Jabal Haroun become pilgrimage destination.
 A current of religious asceticism expands from Egypt.
 Therefore, we can see in Transjordan the first stylites, these ascetics who used to live their religious retreat at the top of a column or a tower, as the Stylite Tower of Um Al Rassas.